-Council and committee meetings in the 2019-2022 term have been held on Tuesdays and Wednesdays commencing at 1:00pm.
+Council and committee meetings in the 2022-2025 term have been held on Tuesdays and Wednesdays commencing at 1:00pm.

-In addition to meetings, a number of workshops are held throughout the year, during the day, mainly dealing with the annual budget and matters going out for public consultation.
+In addition to meetings, a number of workshops are held throughout the year, during the day.

 Community board members attend one meeting every six weeks on days selected by the individual boards.
-They often attend community board workshops or council meetings.
+They often attend workshops, committees or council meetings.